Avoid Refund Failures & TDS Errors | Complete Guide to ITR Compliance

 FAQ 8.
 How can I avoid a tax deduction if I earn an interest income of Rs.
 40,000 from savings deposits, and my total income, including such interest income, is below the taxable limit?

-Tax is not deducted on interest payable on savings deposits.
-However, for interest on time deposits exceeding Rs.
-40,000, tax will be deducted under Section 194A.
-To avoid TDS, you can submit a declaration under Section 197A using Form 15G or Form 15H, provided your relevant income does not exceed the maximum exemption limit and your estimated total income for the financial year is nil.
+If the interest payable on time deposits exceeds Rs.
+40,000, the tax will be deducted under Section 194A.
+Interest payable on saving deposits does not attract TDS.
+To avoid the deduction of tax at source under Section 194A, the individual can furnish a declaration under Section 197A in Form 15G or Form 15H, as the case may be.
+Such a declaration can be furnished if the relevant income, in respect of which he is eligible to file a declaration, does not exceed the maximum exemption limit, and tax on his estimated total income for the financial year in which such income is to be included is nil.

 FAQ 9.
 My return has been processed, and it shows an ‘Outstanding Tax Demand’.
 What should I do now?